 - 1 bay leaf

 - 1 pound uncooked medium shrimp, peeled and deveined

 - 1. In a large skillet, cook the ham, onion and garlic in oil until onion is tender.
 Stir in the broth, tomatoes, parsley and seasonings.
 Bring to a boil.
 Stir in rice.
-Reduce heat; cover and simmer for 15-20 minutes or until rice is tender.
-Add shrimp; cook 5 minutes longer or until shrimp turn pink.
+Reduce heat; cover and simmer for 15 minutes.
+Add shrimp; cook 5 minutes longer or until the shrimp turn pink and rice is tender.
 Discard bay leaf.
 Yield: 4 servings.

 1 serving (1 cup) equals 422 calories, 11 g fat (2 g saturated fat), 187 mg cholesterol, 1,591 mg sodium, 49 g carbohydrate, 2 g fiber, 30 g protein.